W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 Select some sheets in a project browser and click the button to start the script.

 After selection you will be prompted to define the offsets for top and base and the way we should determine the level (closest, closest above and closest below).
-Keeping “None” will allow you to disregard either top or base constraint and affect only the other one.
+Keeping "None" will allow you to disregard either top or base constraint and affect only the other one.

 Works for vertical views such as sections or elevations.

-Extend Side – Active
+Extend Side - Active

 Extends/trims both sides of currently active vertical view (or all views on currently open sheet).